Towards Safe Autonomous Driving Policies using a Neuro-Symbolic Deep Reinforcement Learning Approach: Safe Learning of Autonomous Driving

 \subsection{DRLSL for AD}

-As shown in Fig. \ref{DQNSL}, once $\mathcal{A}^{safe}_t$ is determined using the FOL-based rules in the SLP core, we use PySwip library, as an interface between Prolog and Python, to connect the SLP core to the DRL agent.
+As shown in Figure~\ref{DQNSL}, once $\mathcal{A}^{safe}_t$ is determined using the FOL-based rules in the SLP core, we use PySwip library, as an interface between Prolog and Python, to connect the SLP core to the DRL agent.
 Thus, $\mathcal{A}^{safe}_t$ is passed to the DQN network as the available actions for the current state.
-When DQN agent employs symbolic logics (DQNSL), it chooses the best action from $\mathcal{A}^{safe}_t$ based on the $\epsilon$-greedy method, as shown in Algorithm \ref{DQN algorithm}.
+When DQN agent employs symbolic logic (DQNSL), it chooses the best action from $\mathcal{A}^{safe}_t$ based on the $\epsilon$-greedy method.
 By restricting the entire action space to the $\mathcal{A}^{safe}_t$, we ensure that the DQN network learns only the safe actions and comply with the safety rules.

 Integrating the SLP into DRL can lead to DRLSL, which considers safety constraints in addition to the policy of maximizing reward.
 The advantages of this approach include the ability to extract safe actions, which can reduce the risk of accidents and increase the reliability of the AD system.
 An SLP can also provide a transparent and interpretable framework for reasoning about safety, making it easier to verify and certify the system.